 - Check your insurance policy to determine if there is coverage for this type of fraud.
 Many E&O and cyber liability policies do not routinely cover this type of fraud.

-If you would need assistance with reviewing and/or enhancing your policies and procedures, please contact CCLS at (619) 278-0020 or firstname.lastname@example.org.
+If you would need assistance with reviewing and/or enhancing your policies and procedures, please contact us at (619) 278-0020.